Teachers Agreement Changes

-Section 27 of the Teachers Agreement 2022 allows Teaching Staff to undertake up to 8 additional instructional hours and get paid for that work at a penalty rate.
-This is operational as of 8 April 2022.
+Section 28 of the Teachers Agreement 2023 allows Teaching Staff to undertake up to 8 additional instructional hours and get paid for that work at a penalty rate.
+This will be reviewed before the end of 2023.

 This is to “provide greater flexibility with staff arrangements due to the impact of COVID-19, additional Instructional Load may be undertaken by teaching staff…”.

 Teaching Staff are Teachers, ASTs, or APs.
 Principals are not covered.

 How does it work?

 Teaching staff cannot be directed to undertake additional hours of instructional load.
 Teaching staff have to consent.

 Principals will be asking staff if they are willing to consider working additional hours so they can create a register of those with an interest in undertaking additional hours.